containerscrew/dotfiles/README.md

 It is my personal setup, the way I like it, with configurations, applications that are comfortable for me.
 Use it if you want as a template, as a guide.
 I will update it as I need to add new packages, configs...etc.

-> [!IMPORTANT]
-> There are still many things to configure, I will do it as I go.
-Mouse, trackpad, eww widgets... etc

 And yes... all my commits in this repo you will see that they are called **Wip** 😀